ZhuangDingyi/ZhuangDingyi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a M.Eng (thesis) student in Civil Engineering and Applied Mechanics of <u>McGill University</u>.
 My instructor in McGill is [Prof. Lijun Sun](https://lijunsun.github.io/).
-I received my Bachelor's degree in Mechanical Engineering of <u>Shanghai Jiao Tong University</u> and was a research student of <u>National University of Singapore</u>.
+I received my Bachelor's degree in Mechanical Engineering from <u>Shanghai Jiao Tong University</u> and was a research student of <u>National University of Singapore</u>.
 My supervisors in two universities are [Prof. Jiangang Jin](http://naoce.sjtu.edu.cn/en/teachershow.aspx?info_lb=24&info_id=8&flag=2) and  [Prof. Lee Der-Horng](https://www.eng.nus.edu.sg/cee/staff/lee-der-horng/) respectively.
 Click [here](http://zhuangdingyi.github.io/files/zhuang_dingyi_cv.pdf) to view my up-to-date CV.
 If you want to know more about me, please feel free to [contact me (dingyi.zhuang@mail.mcgill.ca)](mailto:dingyi.zhuang@mail.mcgill.ca).

-My research interests lie in spatial-temporal data mining and urban computing, particularly in applying advanced graph network methods on intelligent transportation system and human mobility modeling to solve urban transportation issues and build a smart city.
+My research interests lie in spatial-temporal data mining and urban computing.
+Two particular parts are (1) how to adapt advanced graph network methods on transportation system, especially to infer the states/values of unseen nodes in the network (2) how to integrate the interpretability of probabilistic models on mobility modeling to enrich the understanding of urban computing.

 **As estimated to graduate in May 2021, I am actively looking for PhD position in 2021 fall.
 Feel free to contact me at: dingyi.zhuang@mail.mcgill.ca if you are interested in my research!**